stvhwrd/saiddit/README.md

 #### Saiddit Database

-Set up the database by running `bash setup.sh` from the `sql` directory.
+Set up the database by running `bash setup.sh` from the `SQL` directory.
 This inserts the contents of `db_schema.sql` into MySQL, thereby building the database.

 <br>